Scattering for the Equivariant U(1) Problem: 2+1 Equivariant Einstein-Wave Map System

-and $v$ is coupled to Einstein's equations \eqref{eewm} with $u = R v.$ We were able to prove scattering for both Problems I and II: \begin{theorem}[Theorem 2.11 and Theorem 3.2 in \cite{BN_17}] Suppose $v$ is a global solution of the partially linearized wave maps equations \eqref{Wave1} or \eqref{Wave2}, with the energy $E_0 < \eps^2$, then $v$ scatters forward and backward in time \end{theorem}
+It may be noted that the equation \eqref{Wave2} is a special case of the equation \eqref{Problem1}, wherein we restricted to the special case $Z \equiv 0.$ We were able to prove scattering for both Problems I and II: \begin{theorem}[Theorem 2.11 and Theorem 3.2 in \cite{BN_17}] Suppose $v$ is a global solution of the wave equation \eqref{Wave1} or \eqref{Wave2}, with the energy $E_0 < \eps^2$, then $v$ scatters forward and backward in time \end{theorem}

-The coupling of the wave maps equation with the Einstein's equations introduces nonlocality into the problem, which causes significant difficulties in closing the estimates at critical regularity.
-It may be noted that the equations in Problem I and II are partially linearized approximations of the equation \eqref{eq:waveuTR}, where they correspond to the linearization of the equation \eqref{eq:waver} and equation \eqref{eq:waveZ1} respectively, which in turn correspond to partial decoupling of the wave maps equation \eqref{eq:waveuTR}.
-The methods employed in the wave maps equation are based on a optimal control of the Morawetz and Strichartz estimates that allow us to control the bootrap estimates at critical regularity.
-The nonlinear terms in the wave map equations in Problem I and II involve all the terms of the fully coupled wave maps equation, but in view of the nonlinear theory the equivalent results carry forward.
+In our context, by scattering we mean that the solution to the given nonlinear equation converges to a solution of a linear equation in the energy topology, as $T \to \infty.$ The coupling of the wave maps equation with the Einstein equations introduces nonlocality into the problem, which causes significant difficulties in closing the estimates at critical regularity.

+It may be noted that the equations \eqref{Wave1} and \eqref{Wave2} in Problem I and II respectively, are special cases of the fully coupled nonlinear equivariant Einstein wave maps equation \eqref{Problem1}.

+The methods employed in the wave maps equation are based on a optimal control of the Morawetz and Strichartz estimates that allow us to control the bootsrap estimates at critical regularity.
 In this work we are able to prove scattering for the fully coupled wave maps equation: